The Beatles Anthology: Unreleased recordings

 During early 1995, as work on The Beatles Anthology continued, Yoko Ono and McCartney recorded an avant-garde piece called "Hiroshima Sky Is Always Blue".
 Ono provided vocals and McCartney played bass, while Sean Lennon, Linda McCartney, and McCartney's children played various instruments.
 The piece was broadcast on Japanese public television in memory of the 50th anniversary of the atomic bombing of Hiroshima.

 The track "Carnival of Light", recorded during the Sgt.
 Pepper's Lonely Hearts Club Band sessions, was intended to be released on the Anthology 2 album, but was vetoed by George Harrison.

 It was reported that McCartney, Harrison and Starr worked on a new composition called "All for Love" in March 1995, intended as a track on Anthology 3, but the effort was abandoned.
 No version of the song has reached the public.

+McCartney, Harrison, Starr, and Jeff Lynne attempted a full band recording of Lennon's song "Now and Then" using his demo vocals, intending it to anchor Anthology 3.
+The poor fidelity and excessive ambient noise of the original tape proved too difficult to alleviate with contemporary digital equipment, and the song was abandoned.
+George Harrison was dismissive of the quality of the song, calling it "fucking rubbish".
+The song was replaced as the opening track on Anthology 3 with "A Beginning", an outtake from the recording sessions for The Beatles (1968).
+In 2023, McCartney, Starr and Giles Martin refurbished and completed the track, using artificial intelligence to extricate Lennon's vocal from the demo tape, and released it as a "final Beatles song", both as a single and as a bonus track on the expanded edition of the 1967-1970 compilation album.

 Promotional items

 Each of the three Anthology albums was accompanied by a promotional CD sampler sent to radio stations shortly before the official release dates.
 These CDs have since become highly sought collector's items.
 Even rarer is a vinyl version of the sampler for Anthology 2, which was only sent to college radio stations and featured a different cover (though the contents were the same).

 In October 1996 there was a strictly limited release from EMI, a slip case cover to house all three CD volumes, which have since become extremely rare, fetching high prices among collectors.